 Automakers have already asked EPA to approve and incentivize high-octane fuels, noting that they would make it significantly easier for the manufacturers to comply with more stringent miles per gallon standards.
-Mid-level ethanol blends would provide "ridiculous power and good fuel economy", according to William Woebkenberg, senior engineer for fuels policy at Mercedes-Benz.13 The auto industry is eager for high octane fuels and recognizes the value of biofuels.
+Mid-level ethanol blends would provide "ridiculous power and good fuel economy", according to William Woebkenberg, senior engineer for fuels policy at Mercedes-Benz.12 The auto industry is eager for high octane fuels and recognizes the value of biofuels.
 In a 2012 presentation, a Chrysler representative stated, "ethanol offers low carbon content and less GHG emissions....and offers the most expedient and least expensive means to lessen CO2 for liquid fuels."
 This sentiment is echoed by other American automakers.

-As far as moving past E10 in the near term, the Department of Energy (DOE) has carefully examined the effects of E15 on legacy vehicles and found that it is safe to use in these vehicles.14 As the EPA has approved the use of E15 in 2001 model year vehicles and beyond, eighty percent of vehicles on the road today are able to use E15 fuels.15 Additionally, most new vehicles sold in the United States expressly allow for the use of an E15 blend as per their manufacturer's warranties.
+As far as moving past E10 in the near term, the Department of Energy (DOE) has carefully examined the effects of E15 on legacy vehicles and found that it is safe to use in these vehicles.13 As the EPA has approved the use of E15 in 2001 model year vehicles and beyond, ninety percent of vehicles on the road today are able to use E15 fuels.
+Additionally, most new vehicles sold in the United States expressly allow for the use of an E15 blend as per their manufacturer's warranties; E25 has been expressly approved in both one BMW and the Mini Cooper.

 Infrastructure challenges have also been overstated.
 Research from the National Renewable Energy Laboratory has shown that the infrastructure costs for transitioning to an E25 blend are modest, given that a significant amount of retail gas station infrastructure is already compatible with blends up to E25.
-Just this summer, Wayne Fueling Systems announced that all of its new pumps would be E25 compatible.
-Working with automakers and gas retailers to incentivize higher ethanol blends would provide significant environmental, health, and cost benefits.
+Just last summer, Wayne Fueling Systems announced that all of its new pumps would be E25 compatible.
+Wayne is a global provider of fuel dispensing, payment and other systems for both retail and commercial fueling stations.
+Currently, nearly a thousand retail gasoline stations offer E15, and these pumps can offer higher blends as well.14 Recent research from Oak Ridge National Laboratory found that a high-octane E25 gasoline blend: